Nexmo/station/_documentation/client-sdk/in-app-voice/concepts/ncco-guide.md

 ## Using the SDKs with an answer URL

-The new or existing application should be used to generate a user JWT that your user will use to login to one of the Stitch SDKs.
+The new or existing application should be used to generate a user JWT that your user will use to login to one of the Client SDKs.
 For more info about creating a JWT and associating with a user or application.
-See the first [In-App Messaging quickstart](/stitch/in-app-messaging/guides/simple-conversation)
+See the first [In-App Messaging quickstart](/client-sdk/in-app-messaging/guides/simple-conversation)

-When you use one of the Nexmo Stitch SDKs to make a PSTN call, you can pass in the phone number in [E.164](https://en.wikipedia.org/wiki/E.164) format you want to call as an argument to that SDK's `callPhone()` method.
+When you use one of the Nexmo Client SDKs to make a PSTN call, you can pass in the phone number in [E.164](https://en.wikipedia.org/wiki/E.164) format you want to call as an argument to that SDK's `callPhone()` method.
 However, you are not required to pass in only phone numbers.
 If you prefer, you can pass in any string such as a user ID or name.
-Then the Stitch API will make a request to your answer URL `https://example.com/answer` with the following parameters:
+Then the Conversation API will make a request to your answer URL `https://example.com/answer` with the following parameters:

 ```
 ?from_user=demo